MarkRosemaker/academy/first-draft/index.de.md

   - Die Unendliche Geschichte
   - Schneewittchen
   - Rumpelstilzchen
+- Coaching: always remind them to let me know what they **actually** want to say instead of falling back on what they know
+- App
+  - make coaching lessons around a particular topic
+    - user can select topic and purchase private lesson for themselves or for group
+    - regularly make coaching lessons, notify with notification
+      - everyone who hasn't taken that lesson yet
+      - everyone on the fitting level

 - idea: split into multiple courses, give guarantee only if they get all of them
   - Immersionskurs für Änfänger (Deutsch A1)